TheAcharya/MarkerData-Website/docs/troubleshooting.md

 ![Failed to upload completely](/assets/md-failed-to-upload-completely.png)

 When **Marker Data** displays a `Failed to upload completely` error, it may be due to couple of factors.
 One potential cause is that you are using an Intel-based Mac, which is not supported by **Marker Data**.
+Starting with **Marker Data** version 1.1.0, application is exclusively build and optimised for Apple Silicon only.
 For further information, please refer to this [FAQ](/faq/#does-marker-data-support-intel-based-macs).

 If you are utilising a firewall application such as Little Snitch, please ensure that outgoing connections to **Marker Data** are permitted.